huntermitchell123/misc/README.md

-# hunters_stuff
+# Hunter's Stuff

-Random projects that I have worked on.
+Miscellaneous projects and code that I have worked on.
 Enjoy!